bbaggerman/irig106lib/readme.txt

 irig106ch10 - The main source module containing routines for opening, reading, writing, and closing data files are contained in "irig106ch10.c".
-Other software modules are provided to handle the various IRIG 106 Ch 10 message formats.
+Other software modules are provided to handle the various IRIG 106 Ch 10 packet formats.

 i106_time - Routines to convert between clock time and IRIG 106 time counts

+i106_index - A higher level interface to the indexing system

+i106_data_stream - Support for receiving Chapter 10 standard UDP data packets

 Decode Modules
 --------------